 In 2017, Nashville was identified by BIP-Capital, an Atlanta-based venture capital firm, as an emerging market-leading tech-innovation hub.
 This comes as little surprise since Mashable Business names the city as one of the best U.S. cities for tech jobs in 2012.
 The lower cost of living and lively music scene has been drawing tech firms from the coasts for at least a few years now.

 Right outside Lipscomb’s College of Business are the offices of Gaylord Entertainment Company, Bridgestone Americas Holding, Caterpillar Financial Services Corporation, UBS, and HCA Holdings, Inc.

 The Nashville Entrepreneur Center located in downtown Nashville partners with Google for Entrepreneurs as one of nine tech hubs in North America to help the local startup community thrive.
 Google provides technical content, business tools, and infrastructure upgrades to support developers and startups while entrepreneurs who run into problems can seek the collective knowledge and experience of over 200 “advisors” who have “been there, done that.”

 Statewide incubator, Launch Tennessee, is also based in Nashville.
 The organization connects startup founders with large organizations such as Comcast, IBM, J.P.
 Morgan, and Dell, to help mentor their growth from concept to market launch.

-Eldridge says that being located in the growing business hub makes it easy for them to connect students with job opportunities since many alums have already helped blaze a path into the prestigious firms.
+Eldridge says that their location in the growing business hub makes it easy for them to connect students with job opportunities since many alums have already helped blaze a path into the prestigious firms.

 “We want the companies who bring on our graduates to see that you can ask for both integrity and character along with business knowledge and experience,” Eldridge says.
 “People invest in us because they want a job and we deliver on that.”